Wash Westmoreland

-Paul Westmoreland (born 4 March 1966), known professionally as Wash Westmoreland and previously known as Wash West, is a British director who has worked in television, documentaries, and independent films.
+Paul "Wash" Westmoreland (born 4 March 1966), previously known professionally as Wash West, is a British director who has worked in television, documentaries, and independent films.
 He frequently collaborated with his husband, writer-director Richard Glatzer.
-Together, they wrote and directed the 2014 film Still Alice, based on Lisa Genova's NYT best-selling book and starred Julianne Moore, Kristen Stewart, and Alec Baldwin.
+Together, they wrote and directed the 2014 film Still Alice, based on Lisa Genova's NYT best-selling book and starring Julianne Moore, Kristen Stewart, and Alec Baldwin.
 The film won many awards, including the Academy Award for Best Actress for Julianne Moore and Humanitas Prize for feature film for the duo.
 Their 2006 coming-of-age feature film, Quinceañera, won the Audience Award and the Grand Jury Prize at the 2006 Sundance Film Festival.

-Early life
+Early life and education

 Westmoreland was born Paul Westmoreland in Leeds, England, on 4 March 1966.
 Born during Beatlemania, Westmoreland was named after The Beatles band member Paul McCartney and grew up preferring being referred to by his nickname, Wash, as a means of distinguishing himself from all the other Pauls at his school.
 His father was a maintenance engineer for the CEGB and his mother worked as a receptionist at a local hair salon.

 Westmoreland earned his college degree in Politics and East Asian Studies at the University of Newcastle-upon-Tyne and Fukuoka University in Japan, graduating in 1990.
 He moved to the United States in 1992, initially living in New York City, then moving to New Orleans and finally to Los Angeles in 1995.

 Career

 Early career

 After working as a camera assistant on Bruce LaBruce's movie Hustler White, Westmoreland entered the adult entertainment world to try to research a feature film project, The Fluffer.
-He got a job directing for BIG Video, a minor label, and under the name Wash West he started making movies that challenged the conventional norms of the industry.
+He got a job directing for BIG Video, a minor label, and under the name Wash West, he started making movies that challenged the conventional norms of the industry.
 Dr Jerkoff and Mr Hard and Naked Highway were his first significant films.

 Westmoreland directed the cat-and-mouse thriller Animus, sci-fi based Technical Ecstasy, and The Devil is a Bottom, which was listed in the LA Weekly staff's annual list of favorite movies in 2000.

-It was also during this time that Westmoreland started to work in mainstream films.
+During this time, Westmoreland also started to work in mainstream films.
 He appeared briefly in Velvet Goldmine by director Todd Haynes.
 Haynes worked with Westmoreland as a producer on Quinceañera.